LiYuhangUSTC/Lines2Face/index.md

 ## Acknowledgements:
 This work was supported by the National Key Research & Development Plan of China under Grant 2016YFB1001402, the National Natural Science Foundation of China (NSFC) under Grants 61632006, 61622211, and 61620106009, as well as the Fundamental Re-search Funds for the Central Universities under Grants WK3490000003 and WK2100100030.

+## Main References:
+[1] PhillipIsola, Jun-YanZhu, TinghuiZhou, and Alexei A. Efros.
+2017.
+Image-to-Image Translation with Conditional Adversarial Networks.
+In 2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
+5967–5976.

+[2] Wengling Chen and James Hays.
+2018.
+SketchyGAN: Towards Diverse and Realistic Sketch to Image Synthesis.
+In 2018 IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
+9416–9425.

 ## Downloads
 [Paper]()